hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > They've licensed leave to let folks dance and pay;
 >
-> 'Till five P. M. the music dare not play.
+> Until five P. M. the music dare not play.
 >
 > On those who keep these rooms you'll find
 >
-> Other restrictions, with those nam'd combin'd;
+> Other restrictions, with those named combined;
 >
 > In case of breach, the Magistrates may send
 >